BChan26/u5_redux_mapping_state_props/README.md

 We'll use them as helper methods to handle our form.

-Pass them in as props to our `TodoForm`, also pass in `newTodo` which we'll get from our `todoState`:
+Pass them in as props to our `TodoForm`.
+Also pass in `newTodo` which we'll get from our `todoState`:

 ```jsx
 const TodoList = (props) => {